 From the Center for Disease Control and Prevention, find a list of developmental milestones for your child, from age 2 months to 5 years.

-Babynet is the South Carolina program that provides disability and developmental screening, referral and therapy services to children up to their third birthday.
+Babynet is the South Carolina program that provides disability screening, referral and therapy services to children up to their third birthday.

 Greenville County Child Find Services